mdh266/PECS/README.md

 Time stepping is handeled in a specific way such that nonlinear terms are linearized by time lagging.
-Poisson is updated using implicit density values, while the charge carriers use an IMEX strategy.
-The overall time stepping strategy is termed a ``parallel Gummel-Schwarz method."
+Solutions to Poisson equations are updated using implicit density values, while the charge carriers use an IMEX strategy.
+The overall time stepping strategy is termed a "parallel Gummel-Schwarz method."
 The steps in this algorithm are presented in the flow chart, \image html parallel_gummel_schwarz.jpg For more deail see LDG_System::LDG.

 Meshes are created, globally/locally refined, and boundary conditions are set in Grid_Maker::Grid.
-All other device details are set in the input file: input_file.prm.
+All other device details are set in the input file:

+<code> input_file.prm </code>

 If no such file is present then it will be created the first time the program is run.